SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/README.md

 - For any problems or questions, please use the **_Issues_** and **_Discussions_** sections.
 - To maintain order and organization, visitors are requested to locate all requests, inquiries, and issues in the appropriate sections.

+### Diary

+- The file called `Diary.md` will be the roadmap for the project.
+This file will keep track of all the main appointments and meetings of the project.
+Also the key point of each event will be stored there and a little summary of each the discussions.
+- This file will always be on the main repository and will have regular updates.

 ### Manuscript

 - The manuscript in PDF format will always be placed in the `Manuscript` directory and will be named `manuscript.pdf`.